mauriciolealmx/react-step-by-step/README.md

     `touch .babelrc`

   * ##### Create package.json
     > **-y**: Will initialize your package.json file with default values.

     `npm init -y`

-  > To this point, you have all the directories and files that your app will
+  > To this point, you have all the directories and files that your app wil
   > need.
 Lets take a look at your folder structure:

   *To make things a bit easier we will be using the following files and directories names.
 Change as necessary.*